Breed review: Dalmatian puppies and dogs

-Back in the days when fire trucks were horse-drawn, Dalmatians would run alongside the carriage, protecting the horses from other dogs or animals that might spook them.
+Throughout history, the breed has served as hunting dogs in circuses and helped firefighters.
+Back in the days when fire trucks were horse-drawn, Dalmatians would run alongside the carriage, protecting the horses from other dogs or animals.

 Nowadays, Dalmatians are fire station mascots, particularly in the US – or in episodes of the popular cartoon Fireman Sam.